ARTbio/startbio/docs/scRNAseq_basics/import.md

 We obtained a dataframe with the information about the genes present in our expression matrix.

+!!! note
+    The `kable` function is only useful when you are coding in RMarkdown notebooks.
+    It helps improve the table display.
+If you code in the R console or with a Rscript you just need to execute `head(annotated_hg19)`.

-# Creation of the object Seurat
+# Creation of the Seurat object

 Then thanks to the `CreateSeuratObject` function we can import the expression matrix in a Seurat object which will be the basis of our analysis.
 All the